jainh-010/Rail_ticket/README.md

-# railway_system
+# Railway_system
-A simple system to
+A simple railway system to
-* Search fr trains and seat availability
+* Search for trains and seat availability
 * Book and track the ticket